 - Pornographic or subversive material

-- A special permit at the Firearm and Explosive Department must be applied for
+- A special permit at the Firearm and Explosive Department

 - Import tax applicable

 - Must be for personal use only